WolframResearch/FEMAddOns/HowToBuild.md

 #### Building FEMAddOns
 First, import FEMAddOns in Workbench:
-* Select Import...
+* Select File -> Import...
 * Git - Projects from Git (Next)
 * Existing local repository (Next)
 * Add... (browse to FEMAddOns, select, Next)
 * Import as general project (Finish)

-The importing of the FEMAddOns needs to be done only once.
+Importing of the FEMAddOns source needs to be done only once.

 Next, build the documentation: